Vinconmo/Vinconmo/README.md

 - ⚡ Fun fact: ...
 -->

-👋 I'm an entrepreneur and aspiring full-stack developer to build tech solutions that solve real-world problems.
+👋 I'm an entrepreneur and aspiring full-stack developer to build tech solutions that solve real-world problems.\
-🚀 Experienced in leading projects from inception to launch, both from a business and tech side.
+🚀 Experienced in leading projects from inception to launch, both from a business and tech side.\
-🛠️ Proficient in JavaScript, TypeScript, React, Node.js, Express, MongoDB, PostgreSQL, GraphQL, REST APIs, AWS, GCP, Docker, Git, CI/CD pipelines, and more.
+🛠️ Proficient in JavaScript, TypeScript, React, Angular, Node.js, Express, Koa, MongoDB, PostgreSQL, GraphQL, REST APIs, Git, and more.

 🤝 Let's create something amazing together!